Vokerlee/compiler-course-mipt/5. nCPU/README.md

 pop [rex - 87]
 ```

-Remember, that like any CPU nCPU can create segmentation fault in case of invalid memory!
+Remember, that like any CPU nCPU can call segmentation fault in case of invalid memory!

 ## Compilation